 Canadian companies looking towards foreign shores are reportedly eyeing Germany, France, U.K, Italy and Spain.
-Many companies are hoping to start exporting while many others hope to import.
-Canadian exporters have said that post CETA, they are now looking towards EU with eager eyes and renewed hope.
+Many companies are hoping to start exporting, while many others hope to import.
+Canadian exporters have said that post CETA, they are now looking towards the EU with eager eyes and renewed hope.

-According to experts, Canada’s two-way merchandise trade with the European Union is worth almost $110 billion annually and while it is too early into the life of this new trade agreement to make any definitive statements about possible impacts on trade flows, great things are expected.
+According to experts, Canada’s two-way merchandise trade with the European Union is worth almost $110 billion annually.
+While it is too early into the life of this new trade agreement to make any definitive statements about possible impacts on trade flows, great things are expected.

-Industry experts have also said that there have been early gains which have come as the new deal starts showing results.
+Industry experts have also said that early gains have come as the new deal starts showing results.

-Imports have also been good and the largest gains have been consumer goods and aircraft and other transportation equipment from Belgium, industrial machinery from Germany, consumer goods from Italy, aircraft and parts from France
+Imports have also been good.
+The largest gains have been consumer goods and aircraft and other transportation equipment from Belgium, industrial machinery from Germany, consumer goods from Italy, aircraft and parts from France.

-It can be safely confirmed that there are opportunities for Canadian companies in EU and that CETA makes it easier to capitalize on these options.
-Four key sectors which are seen as the main sectors for trade with Europe are aerospace, seafood, agri-food and the automotive industry.
+It can be safely confirmed that there are opportunities for Canadian companies in the EU and that CETA makes it easier to capitalize on these options.
+Four key sectors seen as the main sectors for trade with Europe are aerospace, seafood, agri-food and the automotive industry.

 This historic agreement opens a market of 500 million consumers across 28 countries with $17 trillion GDP while removing 98% of today’s tariffs.
 CETA also provides Canadians with preferential access to Europe’s public procurement bids which are worth trillions annually.